Alles neu

 "Alles neu" (German for "Everything New") is the debut single by German musician Peter Fox.
 Released on 15 August 2008, it appeared on his album Stadtaffe and reached number four in Germany.

 Production

 The song heavily samples the 4th movement of Dmitri Shostakovich's 7th Symphony, and was itself sampled by English rapper Plan B on his 2012 hit single "Ill Manors".
+The song was furthermore used for the trailer of the 13th season of It's Always Sunny in Philadelphia.

 Music video

-The song's music video features Fox performing the song accompanied by drummers in suits and monkey masks, dancing women dressed in dirndls, and other peculiar sights.
+The song's music video features Fox performing the song accompanied by the Cold Steel Drummers, in suits and monkey masks, dancing women dressed in dirndls, and other peculiar sights.